ferthelet/phase-1-using-fetch/README.md

 ## Learning Goals

 - Explain how to fetch data with `fetch()`
-- Working around backwards compatibility issues
+- Working around backwards compatibility issues.
-- Identify examples of the AJAX technique on popular websites
+- Identify examples of the AJAX technique on popular websites.

 ## Introduction